LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 </figure>

-A good coverage for all parameters from model validation is the confirmation of a valid method or model.
+A good coverage for all parameters from model validation is the confirmation of a successfully validated method or model.

 If the coverage is low, before you make a conclusion that your method or model would have something wrong, you should check whether the posteriors are converged.